Skip to content

 Most tourist medical needs are not emergencies.
 Common situations where a home doctor visit is faster and equally effective:

 Fever and flu-like symptoms.
 A doctor examines you, rules out anything serious, prescribes treatment.
-An ER would do the same - after a 3-hour wait.
+An ER would do the same — after a long wait.

 Stomach bugs and food poisoning.
 Unless severely dehydrated, a home doctor can assess, prescribe anti-emetics, and advise on rehydration.